Dalmais/Hestial/README.md

 </div>

 ## :seedling:  Homegarden
-This is a bunch of application/bot for the house management.
-This currently contain a superviser application and a bunch of tools for gardening raspberry pi3 with sensor and activator. should be independent with power provided by solar energy.
+This currently contain a superviser application and a bunch of tools for gardening raspberry pi3 with sensor and activator.
+It should be independent with power provided by solar energy.
 Futurs applications are like monitoring the state of the plantation over other devices, process automatic tasks, camera monitoring services, ...

 ## :satellite: Homebase
 This application collect data from the different connected devices.
-These device can be from housebot or from other devices with a supported open protocol Open supported protocol are : None
-It also feed data for a web server in order to display this information on a browser.
+These device can be from homegarden or from other devices with a supported open protocol It also feed data for a web server in order to display this information on a browser.

-## :bar_chart: Supervision webpage
+## :bar_chart: Homeweb
-the webpage provides information about the plantation. the database is feed by the information provided by the homebase.
+the webpage provides information about the plantation. the database is feed by the information provided by the homegarden/homebase/...